Dual-stream attention-guided learning for weakly supervised whole slide image classification: Method

 \subsubsection{Alternating Training Strategy}

-To enhance collaborative optimization between the teacher and student networks under weak supervision, DSAGL adopts an alternating training strategy.
-Instead of relying on conventional joint or sequential training paradigms, this approach updates the two branches in an interleaved manner, enabling iterative refinement of both pseudo labels and feature representations throughout the training process.
-During training, the teacher network is updated at fixed intervals, while the student network is continuously optimized using the pseudo labels generated by the teacher.
-This staged update pattern mitigates potential gradient interference between the two branches and contributes to more stable convergence.
-By decoupling the training dynamics, each network is able to specialize in its respective task: global bag-level prediction for the teacher and fine-grained instance-level discrimination for the student.
+To enhance collaborative optimization between the teacher and student streams under weak supervision, DSAGL adopts an alternating training strategy.
+Unlike conventional joint or sequential training paradigms, this strategy alternately updates the two streams at fixed intervals, enabling progressive refinement of pseudo labels and feature representations through bidirectional collaboration.

+During training, the teacher stream and the student stream are optimized in a decoupled yet cooperative manner.
+The teacher stream focuses on global bag-level prediction and attention estimation, while the student stream specializes in fine-grained instance-level discrimination using the pseudo labels generated by the teacher.
+This staged update pattern mitigates potential gradient interference between the two streams and contributes to more stable convergence.

+In practice, the alternating optimization is conducted at the epoch level.
+At each training epoch, the teacher stream is first updated using bag-level supervision to generate attention maps and instance-level pseudo labels.
+The student stream is then optimized within the same epoch using the pseudo labels produced by the current teacher.
+In all experiments, the student optimization period is set to one epoch, i.e., the teacher and student are alternately updated at a fixed epoch-wise interval.
+Both streams are randomly initialized at the beginning of training, without additional pretraining or warm-up stages.

 This alternating strategy offers several key advantages.
-First, it facilitates dynamic refinement of pseudo labels, which are progressively improved during training, thereby reducing the impact of early-stage noise.
-Second, it enables clear task decoupling, allowing the teacher to focus on holistic feature aggregation while the student learns detailed discriminative representations.
-Third, the staggered updates improve overall training stability by preventing simultaneous gradient conflicts.
-Finally, this design proves particularly effective in weakly supervised scenarios, where sparse or noisy labels can severely compromise learning performance.
+First, it enables dynamic refinement of pseudo labels, which are progressively improved during training, thereby reducing the impact of early-stage noise.
+Second, it achieves clear task decoupling, allowing the teacher to focus on holistic feature aggregation while the student learns detailed discriminative representations.
+Third, the staggered updates prevent simultaneous gradient conflicts and improve overall training stability.
+Finally, this design is particularly effective in weakly supervised scenarios, where sparse or noisy labels can severely compromise learning performance.